tobi-or-not/YogaTables/README.md

 ]);
 ```

-Include the table-lib and the _table_template into a view
+Include the table-lib and the template into a view

 ```
 var Table = require('table-lib').Table;